Skip to content

 Peak interest: all year

-The Synoptic Shrub Collection presents a living encyclopedia of shrubs that can be grown in our area.
+The Toni Carson Shrub Collection presents a living encyclopedia of shrubs that can be grown in our area.
 Like a dictionary, it is organized alphabetically, by genus, from A to Z. It includes species as well as cultivated plants commonly available in the horticultural trade as well as unusual shrubs that are harder to find and have been sourced from other botanical gardens through plant exchanges.
-Currently undergoing rejuvenation, visitors will be able to see how a collection of mature shrubs can be revitalized.

 The Pinetum